EdwardBurden/ThreadPool/README.md

 # ThreadPool
-Simple threadpool, useful for doing things at the same time
+Simple threadpool for a game engine